Hewlett, New York: Demographic estimates

+Income and poverty

 The median income for a household in the CDP was $66,550, and the median income for a family was $74,259.
 Males had a median income of $51,977 versus $40,750 for females.
 The per capita income for the CDP was $38,803.
 2.9% of the population and 1.3% of families were below the poverty line.
 Out of the total people living in poverty, 2.8% were under the age of 18 and 5.9% were 65 or older.

 Transportation

 The Hewlett station on the Long Island Rail Road's Far Rockaway Branch is located within the hamlet.

 Nassau Inter-County Express (NICE) serves Hewlett with the bus routes – all of which travel through the hamlet.

 Education

 Public education

 Hewlett is primarily located within the boundaries of (and is thus served by) the Hewlett-Woodmere School District (District 14), although smaller portions of the hamlet are located within the boundaries of (and are thus served by) the Lynbrook Union Free School District.
 Accordingly, students who reside within Hewlett and attend public schools go to school in one of these districts depending on where they live within the hamlet.